rhysez/trove/README.md

 At this moment in time, Trove supports macOS and Linux only.

 ### Installation (macOS & Linux)
-1. Clone this repository by running `git clone git@github.com:rhysez/trove_v2.git`
+1. Download the trove executable from the latest release. **If building from source,** clone this repository by running `git clone git@github.com:rhysez/trove_v2.git`
-2. Enter the project directory using `cd <path-to-trove-directory>` and build the project. _Build script will be available soon, alternatively you can build using CMake_.
+2. **If building from source,** enter the project directory using `cd <path-to-trove-directory>` and build the project. _Build script will be available soon, alternatively you can build using CMake_.
+(Skip this step if you're not building from source)
 3. Add Trove to your PATH so that you can run the executable from anywhere.
-You can do this by adding the following line to your .zshrc (for macOS) or .bashrc (for Linux) `export PATH="$HOME/path-to-trove-directory/cmake-build-debug:$PATH"`
+You can do this by adding the following line to your .zshrc (for macOS) or .bashrc (for Linux) `export PATH="$HOME/path-to-trove-directory:$PATH"`. **If building from source,** the executable can be found in `cmake-build-debug` within the cloned repository.
 4. Restart your shell session, and you should be good to go!
+Try running `trove version` to check that Trove has been successfully installed.

 ### Getting started
 To get started with Trove, you can simply start by running `trove sort <path-to-directory>`, substituting `<path-to-directory>` with the path to